google/starlark-go/doc/spec.md

 An application may pre-declare additional names to provide domain-specific functions to that file, for example.
 These additional functions may have side effects on the application.
-Skylark programs cannot change the set of predeclared bindings or assign new values to them.
+Starlark programs cannot change the set of predeclared bindings or assign new values to them.

 Nested beneath the predeclared block is the _module_ block, which